 - Gipsy Danger pulls this off in Pacific Rim.
 Only it's actually done with a very long and narrow freighter, but the visual is the same.

 - One of the zombies does this (though with a fire ax rather than a sword) in Resident Evil.

-- In the film Black Rain, Sato does this right before he kills Charlie
+- In Black Rain, Sato does this right before he kills Charlie

 - Quite a few people do this with lightsabers in the Star Wars Expanded Universe, starting in The Thrawn Trilogy.
 When you need to get to the next room, or the floor beneath this one, and you don't have time to find a door or a stairwell, it's just expedient to drag a lightsaber through it, either carving a hole or just weakening it enough to break.

 - In Garo, Suzumura Rei does this at least once to scare Kaoru.